-The Audit Committee consists of three directors, each of whom, in the judgment of the Board of Directors, is an "independent director" as defined in the listing standards for The NASDAQ Stock Market.
+The Audit Committee consists of three directors, each of whom, in the judgment of the Board of Directors, is an "independent director" as defined in the listing standards for Nasdaq.
 The Audit Committee acts pursuant to a written charter that has been adopted by the Board of Directors.
-The Audit Committee Charter is available on the Limelight website at http://investors.limelightnetworks.com.
+The Audit Committee Charter is available on the Limelight website at https://investors.limelight.com.